bluekvirus/Stage.js/HOWTO.md

 * component.less - use styles loaded/defined in static.less/vars.less to define new css styles in a nested class format;
 * main.less - glue(@include) the above .less files and let the compiler compile into main.css;

-###Create image CSS-Sprite

-If you put images (e.g *.png icon files) into the `img` folder, the `themeprep` tool will create an image CSS-Sprite for you together with a .less ready to use.
-A demo page is also generated to display all the images/icons.

-###Change to other Fonts

-* Manually or use the `-F` or `--fonts` option in the `themeprep` tool to copy the fonts into `/fonts`.
-* Change `main.less` to include the related font style .less file.
-* Change `vars.less` to override the font base path if needed and change `@font-family-base` to include prefered font-family names.

 Tools
 -----
 It is recommended to install the [Stagejs-devtools](https://www.npmjs.com/package/stage-devtools) and use the command-line for building, serving and theming your project instead of calling them manually.

-###Build & Deploy
+### Build & Deploy

-Under `/tools/build/`, type in this command in console/terminal to build:
+Type in this command in console/terminal to build:
 ```
-node run.js dist //find your built deployment under /tools/build/dist
+stagejs build dist
 ```
+Find your built deployment under /tools/build/dist.

+^^^callout callout-primary
-You might need to change the `config.dist.js` file if you want to include more files in deployment.
+**Note:** You might need to change the `config.dist.js` file if you want to include more files in deployment.
+^^^

-By default, the `node run.js abc` command will look for `config.dist.js` and construct your deployment folder `abc` with folders and files accordingly.
+By default, the command will look for `config.dist.js` and construct your deployment folder `dist` with folders and files accordingly.

 Also by default, the build tool will grab the targeted index.html indicated by `config.dist.js` and scan through all the `<script>` tags to collect and combine the js codes.

 Type this command to get more from the build tool:
 ```
-node run.js -h
+stagejs build -h
 ```

-###Development Server
+### Development Server

 Under `/tools/devserver`, we provide you with a development web server that could help you serve both the `/implementation` folder and your built deployments.
 It can also monitor your theme folders and automatically compile `main.less` into `main.css`.

-**Start** (under `/tools`)
+**Start**
 ```
-npm start
+stagejs serve [port:5000]
 ```

 **Configure**